charlax/python-education/README.md

 ## Small exercises

 - Create a virtual environment with `virtualenv`.
-- Create a virtual environment with `virtualenvwrapper` tools.
 - Fix a bug in one of the Python packages listed in [the Python guide](http://docs.python-guide.org/en/latest/#scenario-guide).
-- Create a server exposing a Thrift API.
 - Take inspiration from this [list of Raspberry Pi projects on reddit](https://www.reddit.com/r/Python/comments/4e59wb/what_have_you_done_with_python_and_raspberry_pi/)

 ## Larger projects

 - [Discover Flask](https://github.com/realpython/discover-flask)
-- Build a lock library for redis.
+- Build a lock library for Redis.
-- Build a cache library for redis.
+- Build a cache library for Redis.
 - Build an API for next bus departure time.
 - Build an ORM for a SQL database.
 - Build a command line parser.